esoterika227/esoterika227.github.io/trestleboard/index.md

 short educational lecture along with discussion on Masonic philosophy.

 After our meetings, we enjoy libations and fellowship in the the Portland Scottish Rite Center game room and lounge, featuring a donation bar and excellent antique pool tables.
-Prospective members and others in our community are encouraged to RSVP join us for these activities.
+Prospective members and others in our community are encouraged [to RSVP](/contact/) to join us for these activities.

+## 2017 Calendar of Events

 The calendar for the coming year of Esoterika Lodge №227 is as follows: